veronika-martinovich/weather-forecast/README.md

 # weather-forecast
 This is a home project to practice HttpRequests and APIs.
+Direct link https://veronika-martinovich.github.io/weather-forecast